Skip to main content Accessibility information

 What kind of accommodation is available?

 Our on-campus accommodation provides a homely, friendly and safe environment with 24/7 campus support.
-For those living on campus Matt and Sophie, our Residents Life Co-ordinators, and our Resident Student Assistants (RSAs) are on hand to provide reassurance, advice and guidance on wellbeing, social activities and accessing support.
+For those living on campus Matt, Katie and Rachel, our Student Life Officers, and our Resident Student Assistants (RSAs) are on hand to provide reassurance, advice and guidance on wellbeing, social activities and accessing support.
 There is also 24/7 support available from the security team.

 When can we apply for accommodation?

 Accommodation applications usually open in January and close at the start of September.
-They need to pay a deposit of £250 to secure your room within 14 working days of your accommodation offer being made.
+Those offered a room are required to pay a deposit of £250 to secure your room within 14 working days of your accommodation offer being made.

-Applicants can apply as soon as they have firm accepted your offer (which can be conditional or unconditional).
+Applicants can apply as soon as they have firm accepted your offer (which can be conditional or unconditional), and accommodation offers are made from early June.
 Click to find about accommodation or to apply online.

 How do you help students to settle into University?